morganjwilliams/autopew/docs/source/usage/workflows/image2laser.rst

 This is a simple workflow example involving converting points registered on an image to coordinates for a specific stage.

+e.g we have been using this method to extract phases from reflected light imagery or X-ray fluorescence mapping and assign numbers to grains to give spatial context to the multiple different micro-geochemical analysis.

 Step 1: Acquire an Image and Register Points
 ---------------------------------------------